mco-gh/mco.dev/content/post/courses.md

 Free?
 Really?
 What's the catch?
 </summary>
 <br>
 There is no catch.
-I don't need the money so everything here is free, apart from donations I solicit for those who already have some advantages and can afford to pay a small fee.
+I don't need the money so everything here is free, apart from donations I solicit from those who already have some advantages and can afford to pay a small fee.
 </details>
 <br>
 <details>